vocdoni/dvote-js/README.md

 ### Testing accounts

-Use `test/utils > getAccounts()` to retrieve a list of 10 funded accounts with the following data schema:
+Use `test/web3-service > DevWeb3Service > accounts` to retrieve a list of 10 funded accounts with the following data schema:

 ```javascript
 {